Last Updated on July 2, 2026 by Daniel Globe

 How to Read Your Ticket Details

-Check your e-ticket receipt, booking confirmation email, or boarding pass, where the ticket number is often labeled plainly as “ticket number.”
+Check your e-ticket receipt, booking confirmation email, or boarding pass, where the ticket number is usually labeled plainly as “ticket number.”
 Don’t confuse it with the PNR or confirmation number, which manages your itinerary but isn’t the ticket itself.

 - Verify your name spelling